frederic-perez/AmE-dictionary/data/dictionary.md

 __deadbeat dad__ _n_ _idiom_ A father who doesn't live with the family and doesn't pay child support.
 __deadbeat__ _adj_ :three::hammer: _A union deadbeat._
 __deadline__ _He will put France out of NATO by the deadline of April 4, 1969._
-__dealbreaker__ _idiom_ :two: A specific issue or thing that will cause an agreement, deal, or relationship to fail or be terminated.
+__dealbreaker__ _idiom_ :three: A specific issue or thing that will cause an agreement, deal, or relationship to fail or be terminated.
 __dean__ _n_ :three::hammer: _He served as dean._
 __dear__ _adj_ __1__ Bearing a high price; high-priced; costly; expensive. __2__ Marked by scarcity or dearth, and exorbitance of price. _Though bread and cheese were available from the inhabitants, provision and other supplies were dear._ __3__ Highly valued; greatly beloved; cherished; precious.
 __dearth__ _n_ :dart::three::hammer: